morvencao/minicni/README.md

 - [浅聊 Kubernetes 网络模型](https://morven.life/posts/networking-6-k8s-summary/)
 - [Container Network Interface Specification](https://github.com/containernetworking/cni/blob/master/SPEC.md)

-This repo responsible for implementing a Kubernetes overlay network, as well as for allocating and configuring network interfaces in pods.
+This repo is responsible for implementing a Kubernetes overlay network, as well as for allocating and configuring network interfaces in pods.
 With minicni plugin installed into a kubernetes cluster, it should be able to achieve the following targets:

 - All the podd can communicate with each other directly without NAT.
 - All the nodes can communicate with all pods (and vice versa) without NAT.